 5.6.3.4.2.2 Information objects to realize required capabilities and interactions

 - Introduce an attribute on the CCL representing the scope that is being monitored for counter productiveness by the CCL, say called CCLMonitorScope.
-The CCLMonitorScope is notifiable, when an action is executed, the responsible CCL (acting as CCL B) updates the CCLMonitorScope and notifies the other CCLs (e.g. via the coordination CCL) about the current CCLMonitorScope.
+The CCLMonitorScope is notifiable, when an action is executed, the responsible CCL (acting as CCL B) updates the CCLMonitorScope and notifies the other CCLs (e.g. via the coordination entity) about the current CCLMonitorScope.

 - Introduce an attribute in the CCLMonitorScope for the monitored parameters, say called monitoredScopeParameters with corresponding tolerance for each monitored parameter, say called monitoredScopeParameterTolerance.
 The monitoredScopeParameters and their monitoredScopeParameterTolerance are notifiable, notified together with the CCLMonitorScope notification.